-Database software 10 years Straight-line Portal software 5 years Straight-line Miscellaneous computer software 5 years Straight-line 5 years Straight-line
+Database software10 years Straight-linePortal software5 years Straight-lineMiscellaneous computer software5 years Straight-line

 Impairment of long-lived assets

 When a long-lived asset no longer has any long-term service potential to the Organization, the excess of its net carrying amount over any residual value is recognized as an expense in the statement of revenue over expenditure.
 Long-lived assets are tested for impairment when events or changes in circumstances indicate that an asset might be impaired.
 The assets are tested for impairment by comparing their net carrying value to their fair value or replacement cost.
 If the asset's fair value or replacement cost is determined to be less than its net carrying value, the resulting impairment is reported in the statement of operations.
 Any impairment recognized is not reversed.